Indrakens/minion-memory-game/README.md

   * The animation is taken from [DPoisn]( https://dpoisn.com/images/faces/minions.php ) website.
   * The emoji for alert windows are taken from [Emojidb]( https://emojidb.org/ ) website.
 * IMAGES
-  * Logo image in main page and text-image in game rules, are created in Canva app.
+  * The logo image on the main page and the text image in the game rules are created in the Canva app.
-  * Images for cards is taken from [Google]( https://www.google.com/ ) and recreated in Canva app.
+  * Images for cards are taken from [Google]( https://www.google.com/ ) and recreated in Canva app.
 * CARD COLOR
-  * The gradiant color for back of the cards is created in [CSS Gradient]( https://cssgradient.io/ )
+  * The gradient color for the back of the cards is created in [CSS Gradient]( https://cssgradient.io/ )

 # TESTING
-* The game is tested in different browsers: Chrome, Firefox, Safari.
+* The game is tested in different browsers: Chrome, Firefox, and Safari.
 ![IMG_0678](https://github.com/Indrakens/minion-memory-game/assets/127971416/520d4de1-ecc5-4e84-9556-31771a743b46)

 # VALIDATOR TESTING